-The Display Options group provides a map view for multi-region models.
-This group also has buttons for adjusting decimal precision, chart type, and pivot views.
+Click the Tables tab on the top of the screen.
+The Display Options group provides a map view, buttons for adjusting decimal precision, chart type, and pivot views.

 The Data group provides buttons for viewing the data as levels, percent change, or differences.
-It also allows for adjustments to the Years, Regions, and Forecasts being viewed.
+It also allows for adjustments to the years, regions, and forecasts being viewed.

-the Report view.
-If you click on the button, the Report view on the left side bar will
+The Report group allows you to add items to create and save customized reports in the Report view.
+If you click on the button, the Report view on the left side bar will include the Economic Summary that you have just added.